 - Pulao: Chutney is an essential accompaniment to pulao.
 You can prepare it with this mutton pulao, chana pulao or matar pulao.

 - 4 cloves garlic

-- 1 green chili any kind will work
+- 1 green chili (preferably bird's eye chili)

 - salt to taste

 - Place everything including spices, inside a food processor.
-Pulse till everything is finely ground and chutney has an even consistency.
+Pulse until everything is finely ground, and chutney has an even consistency.